chriszhao13/StepTC/Readme.md

-# StepTC: Stepwise Triangle Counting on GPU with Two Efficient Set Intersection methods
+# StepTC: Stepwise Triangle Counting on GPU with Two Efficient Set Intersection Methods
 Welcome to the StepTC project!

 We propose a novel stepwise triangle counting algorithm (StepTC).
 StepTC selects appropriate set intersection methods for each counting step to ensure optimal efficiency on a global scale.
 It is noteworthy that StepTC outperforms state-of-the-art solutions, delivering impressive speedups ranging from 1.4× to 22.4× on various datasets.